johnwarden/jonathanwarden.com/content/language-design/functional-equality/index.md

 But in other cases, what matters is whether the two values are, for all intents and purposes, **exchangeable** in code: you can replace one value with the other in your program and get the exact same output.
 This only happens if the two values are **functionally equal**.

 In this essay I will explore the difference between functional equality and **ideal equality**.
-Both types of equality comparisons are sometimes necessary, and this gives rise to what I call the **expression problem**.
-I explore how some common programming languages solve the expression problem by supporting different ways of doing equality comparisons.
+Both types of equality comparisons are sometimes necessary, and this gives rise to what I call the **representation problem**.
+I explore how some common programming languages solve the representation problem by supporting different ways of doing equality comparisons.
 I argue that the `==` operator should always respect functional equality, and that ideal equality tests should be done by explicitly comparing canonical representations.
 I then recommend the use of [**canonical types**](/representationless-types) that only permit canonical representations.

 ## Definition of Functional Equality